pq-CUC/Lore/README.md

-# Lore: An LWE-based Key Encapsulation Mechanism with Variable Modulus and CRT Compression
+# Lore: An LWE-based Cryptosystem with Variable Modulus and CRT Compression

-This repository contains the complete implementation and analysis tools for the **Lore** Key Encapsulation Mechanism (KEM).
+This repository contains the complete implementation and analysis tools for the **Lore** cryptosystem.

 The scheme introduces two primary innovations to effectively balance security, communication bandwidth, and the Decryption Failure Rate (DFR):